Extract Data from PDFs to Airtable using OpenAI

 That's all for this tutorial.
 You can check out our blog to learn how to use OpenAI and Data Fetcher to generate images and text in Airtable.

-Beyond PDF Invoices: Other Use Cases
+Beyond Basic Documents: Other Use Cases

 This same workflow works with many other file types and business scenarios.
 You can extract structured data from Word documents, PowerPoint presentations, text files, code files, and more.
 Here are some practical applications: